Help & FAQs

 Many researchers have traditionally only been able to publish their data alongside their publications in the form of supplementary files (also known as electronic supplementary materials, supplementary information, or additional files).
 Using Springer Nature Research Data Support to organise and share data has a number of benefits in comparison to the publication of supplementary files:

-- You can submit unlimited numbers of files up to a total size of 50Gb, with more space available on request.
+- For a limited time, you can submit unlimited numbers of files up to a total size of 500GB, with more space available on request.

 - The data are published with complete descriptions and contextual metadata to allow the data to be easily found, understood and cited by other researchers - including you, in the future.

 - Curation is carried out by professional Research Data Editors who provide checks and improvements on your most important research output - your data.

 - Data are assigned a DOI, allowing datasets to be cited, and credit given to the researcher.

 - Data can be shared more easily with journal editors and peer reviewers.

 - A growing number of funding agencies and journals require the use repositories for data archiving, which this curation complies with.

 How are data made available?